bergmeister/wide-microsoft-docs/README.md

 # Wide Microsoft Docs

 Show Microsoft Docs Pages from [docs.microsoft.com](https://docs.microsoft.com) with a maximized width.
+Also hides annoying `Is this page helpful` dialogs in the bottom right corner.

 # Installation